erkkah/sheetleeten/src/content/getting-started.md

 * Open the address printed by the development server in your browser and start working on the content in `src/content`.

-The development server will automatically hot-reload any changed made to content, but you will need to restart the server for changes in `package.json` and when adding new Markdown files.
+The development server will automatically hot-reload any changes made to content, but you will need to restart the server for changes to `package.json` and when adding new Markdown files.

 ### Building for production